Sarah Lancaster: Early life and career

 Born in Overland Park, Kansas, Lancaster has appeared on Sabrina, the Teenage Witch, Dawson's Creek, That '70s Show, Scrubs, and CSI: Crime Scene Investigation.
 She also landed two recurring roles: on The WB series Everwood as Ephram's love interest Madison Kellner; and on David E. Kelley's FOX series Boston Public.
 In 2005 she starred in the TV movie Living With the Enemy.
 Most notably, she appeared as Ellie Bartowski Woodcomb on the NBC series Chuck from 2007 to 2012.

 Lancaster has also worked as a jealous girlfriend-turned-serial killer in the movie Lovers Lane, and as the blackjack dealer, Veronica Harold, on CBS's short-lived Dr. Vegas.

 In 2019, Lancaster made her directorial debut with the film Josie & Jack, based on Kelly Braffet's 2005 novel of the same name.
 Lancaster and Braffet collaborated to adapt the screenplay.

 In 2019, Lancaster starred as Elli Wise in the television film Blue Ridge, which premiered on INSP.
 The film was later adapted into a television series of the same name, in which she reprised her role.
 The first season of the series debuted on INSP before becoming available on Amazon Prime Video, where it became a sleeper hit, ranking in the service’s Top 10 most-watched shows.
+The series returned again in 2026 for a second season, with Lancaster starring again as Elli Wise.